tararoys/params-naming-parsing-exercises/first_rspec_ever/Rspec_first_look.md

 #CRUFT.

-The following are very irritating.
-It looks like the content and the section header are repeated for no apparent reason.
+The following are irritating.
+It looks like the content and the summary are repeated twice.

 ![](cruft.png)
 ![](more_cruft.png)